 Your doctor may conduct a physical examination and suggest tests including:

 Most ovarian cysts go away without treatment.

 If tests indicate your cyst is non-cancerous, your doctor may suggest no treatment is necessary but that you have regular checkups.
-If the cyst doesn’t go away, grows, or causes pain, or if the cyst may be cancerous, your doctor may suggest surgery.
+If the cyst doesn’t go away, grows, or causes pain, or if the cyst may be cancerous, your doctor may suggest surgery such as a laparoscopy.

 Polycystic ovary syndrome